Complete with all the bells and whistles, the Saatva mattress is made with quality materials that offer premium support.

 Read our full Saatva mattress review to learn more.

-This hybrid bed earns our pick for best mattress for arthritis because of its combination of support and comfort.
-If your goal is to relieve the pain that often comes with arthritis, the Leesa Hybrid is a great option..
+This hybrid bed earns our pick for most durable because of its combination of support and comfort.
+If your goal is to relieve joint pain, the Leesa Hybrid is a great option.

 Comfort and longevity.
 Those are the words that come to mind for the Leesa Hybrid.
 This mattress earns extremely high marks for spinal alignment, as in minimal pressure on your hips, back, thighs and shoulders.
 This luxury hybrid mattress will suit most back sleepers save the lightest ones, as well as all but the heaviest stomach sleepers and average-weight to plus-size side sleepers.

 The Leesa Hybrid will be firmer and more durable than the original Leesa mattress because it uses stronger materials—both higher-density foam and individually wrapped pocket coils, similar to the Saatva Classic.
 If you’re hoping to experience pain relief for a solid 10 years, the Leesa Hybrid should hold up easily over that time.

 See our full Leesa Hybrid Mattress Review (formerly Sapira) for more details.

 The Amerisleep AS3 falls right in the middle of the Amerisleep line in terms of firmness.
 It’s a high-quality responsive mattress at a great value, perfect for back sleepers and those who change positions in their sleep.